sutt/gauntlet-p2/CHAT_README.md

-# Chat Feature Implementation - Milestone 1: "Hello Chat"
+# Chat Feature Implementation

-## 🎉 Milestone 1 Complete!
+## 🎉 Milestones Completed: 1 & 2

-You now have a working real-time chat feature!
-Users can send and receive messages in real-time using Firebase Firestore.
+You now have a working real-time chat application with:
+- ✅ **Milestone 1**: Send and receive messages in real-time
+- ✅ **Milestone 2**: Conversation list and create conversations from UI

 ## 📁 Files Created